methodphoto/mincc/data/2017/2017-middleton-stoney.md

 title: "Middleton Stoney v The Min"
 gameLocation: "Middleton Park"
 gameDate: "23/04/2017"
+shortReport: "Middleton Stoney won the toss and batted first.
+They were all out for 223.
+The Min were 180 all out with 2.3 overs left."
 result: "Middleton Stoney won by 43 runs"
 resultType: ""
 type: "game"
 ---

-Played at Middleton Park on 23.04.2017

-Middleton Stoney won the toss and batted first.
-They were all out for 223.
-The Min were 180 all out with 2.3 overs left.

-R.Simpson 100 off 46 balls
+R Simpson 100 off 46 balls

 ## Middleton Stoney Innings